hayatoumy/hayatoumy/README.md

 ## Hello and Welcome!

-I am an enthusiastic data scientist and a statistician, with various interests, and passion for Machine Learning and data modeling.
+I am an enthusiastic data scientist and a statistician, with passion for Machine Learning and data modeling.
 I much enjoy creating efficient, easy-to-use solutions for challenging problems.

 As I'm doing different data science projects using Python, web scraping, APIs, AWS, Git, GitHub, and all the other tons of cool stuff, I will be updating this webpage with links to my projects, posts, etc. in hopes you will make use of it and help you on your journey.
 <br /> Also, because I think it will be beneficial to have a quick reference.